How to Design Ad Banners that Drive CTR

 It’s hard to tell.

-Because it depends on the campaign you’re running, you need to think about your campaign objectives, messages, and budget before deciding whether to go for a static or an animated ad.
+Because it depends on the campaign you’re running, you need to consider your campaign objectives, messages, and budget before deciding whether to run a static or animated ad.

-If you look at the statistics, animated banners had a lower CTR than static ads.
+The statistics show that animated banners had a lower CTR than static ads.
 But this doesn’t necessarily mean that a static banner is better.
-If your animated ad is too long or displays the call to action too late, you will fail to convert.
+If your animated ad is too long or displays the call to action too late, it will fail to convert.

 Users spend most of their time below the fold, so you need a quick and simple animation to get their attention and have them take action.